-ArtCenter College of Design intends to provide no less than $1,084,116 to support student grants.
-This funding is made available by the U.S. Department of Education, and designed to prioritize assistance to students with the greatest demonstrated financial need.
+ArtCenter College of Design has awarded the full $1,084,116 to support student grants as of February 24, 2022.
+This funding was made available by the U.S. Department of Education, and designed to prioritize assistance to students with the greatest demonstrated financial need.

-In the Spring 2021 term, 703 were awarded a total of $1,063,200 as of April 19, 2021.
-Grants were applied to the ArtCenter student account upon request.
+In the Spring 2021 term, 702 grants were awarded a total of $1,061,400 as of April 19, 2021.
+Grants were applied to the ArtCenter student account upon request using the student eligibility criteria listed below.
 Students who did not select a disbursement method by the deadline of April 16, 2021, had or will have the grant amount disbursed directly to them through the Accounting Office.

 In the Spring 2021 term, 707 potentially eligible students have been identified by the Financial Aid Office and notified by email.
 In order to qualify for a HEERF II Grant, students must meet all existing Title IV eligibility requirements, which includes completion of a valid 2020-21 FAFSA.
 Students within the eligible EFC range are automatically selected based on the following criteria:

 Eligibility requirements are consistent with guidelines set forth by the U.S. Department of Education, which the College is required by law to follow in allocating this federal funding.